r-forge/kinfit/pkg/mkin/README.md

 # mkin

-The R package **mkin** provides calculation routines for the analysis of chemical degradation data, including **m**ulticompartment **kin**etics as needed for modelling the formation and decline of transformation products, or if several compartments are involved.
+The R package **mkin** provides calculation routines for the analysis of chemical degradation data, including <b>m</b>ulticompartment <b>kin</b>etics as needed for modelling the formation and decline of transformation products, or if several compartments are involved.

 ## Installation